caillou/guides/collaboration/issues.md

 ## Pull-Requests

-Issues of type 'bug', 'feature' and 'refactoring' can all be transformed into pull-requests.
+Issues of type 'bug', 'feature' and 'task' can all be transformed into pull-requests.
 And in fact this is the preferred way of creating a pull-request.
 To do that you can use git's [hub](https://github.com/github/hub) command line wrapper.
 Look for the command `git pull-request`.